Short Isodarco History

 President Barack Obama’s encouraging 2009 Prague speech ushered a period of optimism for the reduction and future elimination of nuclear weapons.
 This climate was reflected in three courses (2009, 2010, and 2011) devoted to these new developments.
 New experts joined Isodarco faculty for this occasion: James Acton, Avner Cohen, Paolo Cotta Ramusino, Giorgio Franceschini, Rebecca Johnson, David Holloway, Jeffrey Lewis, Harald Müller, and Tom Sauer.

-The problems highlighted at the 2015 NPT Review Conference and the Iranian nuclear developments were discussed in three consecutive courses in 2014, 2015, 2016, and 2019 with presentations among others by Hamad Alkaabi, Jacek Bylica (EEAS Special Envoy for Nonproliferation and Disarmament), Mark Fitzpatrick, Paolo Foradori, Alexander Kmentt, Hannu Kyröläinen, Martin Malin, Grégoire Mallard, Steven Miller, Benoît Pelopidas, Joseph Pilat, Tariq Rauf (Director of two Isodarco courses), Jenni Rissanen, Laura Rockwood, Ali A. Soltanieh, Mark Suh, Tibor Tóth (former CTBTO Executive Secretary), Carlo Trezza, Jon Wolfsthal, Jiang Yimin, and Tong Zhao.
+The problems highlighted at the 2015 NPT Review Conference and the Iranian nuclear developments were discussed in three consecutive courses in 2014, 2015, 2016, and 2019 with presentations among others by Hamad Alkaabi, Jacek Bylica (EEAS Special Envoy for Nonproliferation and Disarmament), Mark Fitzpatrick, Paolo Foradori, Alexander Kmentt, Hannu Kyröläinen, Martin Malin, Grégoire Mallard, Steven Miller, Benoît Pelopidas, Joseph Pilat, Tariq Rauf (Director of two Isodarco courses), Jenni Rissanen, Laura Rockwood, Ali A. Soltanieh (former representative of Iran to the IAEA), Mark Suh, Tibor Tóth (former CTBTO Executive Secretary), Carlo Trezza, Jon Wolfsthal, Jiang Yimin, and Tong Zhao.

 9. Isodarco at 50